bahgat-ahmed/rearrange/README.md

 # rearrange

-I was learning the basics of GitHub on this project.
+I was learning the basics of GitHub by using this project.